oscarcastillout-hash/The-Movie-Study/README.md

 <img width="850" height="547" alt="image" src="https://github.com/user-attachments/assets/811d1d1c-ef44-4c9c-807f-7944d27c76e8" />

+Research Question 2: Which production companies produce the most profitable movies on average?

 The most profitable companies on average tend to be those with a strong track record of successful films, effective budgeting, and popular franchises.
 These companies likely have better resources, talent, and market strategies that contribute to higher profitability.

 <img width="1606" height="1243" alt="image" src="https://github.com/user-attachments/assets/cb1e0487-3e3f-45e3-9104-9a1baeb4d3d9" />

+Research Question 3: What is the distribution of ROI and how many movies are loss-making versus profitable?

 The ROI distribution shows the profitability of movies relative to their budgets.
 A significant number of movies have negative ROI, indicating they lost money.
 However, there are also movies with very high ROI, suggesting some films are highly profitable.
 The distribution is likely right-skewed, reflecting a few blockbuster successes amidst many less profitable films.